jtnystrom/Discount/README.md

 ### License and support

 For any inquiries, please contact JNP Solutions at [info@jnpsolutions.io](mailto:info@jnpsolutions.io).
+We will do our best to help.
+Alternatively, feel free to open issues and/or PRs in the GitHub repo if you find a problem.

 Discount is currently released under a dual GPL/commercial license.
-For a commercial license, custom development, or commercial support please contact us at the address above.
+For a commercial license, custom development, or commercial support please contact us at the email above.

 ## Advanced topics